Acquirer vs Issuer: the Key Difference Between an Acquiring Bank and an Issuing Bank in Card Payment Processing

 acquiring bank vs issuing bank

-Multi-billion credit/debit card transactions happen every year, and acquiring banks and issuing banks are the two driving forces, ensuring money from these transactions gets to the intended destination.
+Multi-billion credit/debit card transactions are processed every year, and acquiring banks and issuing banks are the two driving forces, ensuring money from these transactions gets to the intended destination.
 Any business that collects payments for services or goods must understand these important systems and how they function in the transaction process.
-So, what is an acquiring bank?
-What is an issuing bank?
+So, what’s the difference between an acquiring and issuing bank?
 Find answers to these questions and more in this guide.

 What Is an Acquiring Bank?